paskal98/IoTTUKE/README.md

 # Project Description: Custom IoT Dashboard for Smart Environment Control and Analysis

-During a 24-hour hackathon, our team embarked on an ambitious project to design and prototype an innovative IoT dashboard.
+Our team embarked on an ambitious project to design and prototype an innovative IoT dashboard.
 This dashboard is tailored to seamlessly integrate and manage a wide array of custom components, addressing the need for a flexible and adaptive solution in monitoring and controlling smart environments.

 ## Core Functionalities and Scenarios Addressed: